In the Customize section, you can tailor the experience of MirrorTalk for your organization:

 The Customize tab allows Admins to upload documents and set configurations that guide feedback and evaluation within the platform.

-• Frameworks and Standards – Teachers: Upload a document that defines how teacher comments and feedback are structured.
+- Frameworks and Standards – Educator: Upload a document that defines how educator's comments and feedback are structured.

-• Frameworks and Standards – Students: Upload a document that outlines the basis for student feedback.
+- Frameworks and Standards – Learners: Upload a document that outlines the basis for learners' feedback.

-• Curriculum: Upload curriculum materials used as reference in teacher and student interactions.
+- Curriculum: Upload curriculum materials used as reference in educator-learner interactions.

 To upload a document/text, click the + icon in each corresponding section.